 When he moves away from people he wants neither to belong nor to fight, but keeps apart.
 He feels he has not much in common with them, they do not understand him anyhow.
 He builds up a world of his own— with nature, with his dolls, his books, his dreams.

 In the same book she also described three types of people for which a particular attitude has become predominant and dedicates a chapter to each.

 Karen Horney's three types were later placed on the Enneagram personality types by those teaching the Enneagram types.
 Three triads or groups were created to represent each of Horney's types.
 The detached type was renamed the withdrawn type in the process.
-Below is the most common arrangement of the types.
+Below is the most common grouping of the types.

 Although Karen Horney's descriptions of her types fit for some Enneagram types, they don't actually fit for all the Enneagram types as outlined in the triads.
 But like many things regarding the Enneagram types, the original descriptions have been adapted to fit the symbol.
 Each author writing about these triads has their own adaptations or interpretations.

 A more recent interpretation of the Hornevian triads describes them as social stances or social styles.
 It's presented as how people get what they want (i.e., moving toward, against, or away from other people).

 The grouping of the types is the same as the Hornevian triads, but the stances also incorporate an earlier idea about how each triad has a repressed center of intelligence.
 This is indicated by which center types 6, 3, and 9 are in.